DiabloNova/Orumyx-/Orumyx Smart Contract.md

 ### **Next Steps:**
 Part 8 has detailed the smart contract architecture, security mechanisms, cross-chain compatibility, liquidity management, and flash loan capabilities of Orumyx.

-Let me know if this section meets your expectations before proceeding with Part 9.
-**Whitepaper for Orumyx (ORX) - Part 9**

 ---